 United States Congressional Documents between 1789 and 1817 are published under the American State Papers, which consists of 38 volumes.
 The two series overlap, as American State Papers covers through 1838.
 Full coverage of the American State Papers is available within HeinOnline's database.

-The Serial Set in HeinOnline currently includes:
+As of February 2020, the Serial Set in HeinOnline currently includes: